segmentio/segment-docs/src/connections/delivery-overview.md

 - [Breakdown table](#breakdown-table): contains more detail about the events that were processed at each pipeline step
 - [Discard table](#discard-table): contains details about the events that failed or were filtered out of your process

 You can refine these tables using the time picker and the metric toggle, located under the destination header.
+With the time picker, you can specify a time period (last 10 minutes, 1 hour, 24 hours, or 7 days) that you'd like to see events cover.
+With the metric toggle, you can switch between seeing metrics represented as percentages (for example, *85% of events* or *a 133% increase in events*) or as counts (*13 events* or *an increase of 145 events*.)

 ### Pipeline view
 The pipeline view provides insights into each point of failure where events may be filtered out.
 If you click on the first step (successfully received) and the last step (successful delivery,) you can view the breakdown table.
 If you click any of the discard steps, you can view the discard table.

+The pipeline view shows the following steps:
 - **Successfully received**: Events that Segment ingested from your source
 - **Failed on ingest**: Events that were not ingested into Segment when emitted from the source
 - **Filtered at source**: Events that were discarded due to schema settings or [Protocols](/docs/protocols/) tracking plans